1.6 Exam-Day Identification, Security, and Accommodations

 • Accommodation requests must be written and notarized 90 days before scheduling the licensing examination, with supporting documentation.

-• Exam theft, reproduction, cheating, disruption, or fraudulent admission can lead to score or license consequences.
+• Exam theft, reproduction, cheating, disruption, or fraudulent admission can lead to dismissal, invalidated attempts, and license consequences.

 The test room rule set

-The prohibited conduct list is broad.
+The prohibited-conduct list is broad.
 An examinee may not bring written material or electronic devices into the room, share or reproduce any part of the exam, use deception to gain admission, or help another person compromise exam integrity.
-The Proctor Manual adds practical examples such as mobile phones, smart watches, fitness bands, earpieces, and devices with recording, internet, or communication capability.
+The Proctor Manual adds practical examples: mobile phones, smart watches, fitness bands, earpieces, and any device with recording, internet, or communication capability.

 RequirementCandidate actionExam trap